 Applications submitted by non-MAP lenders must be processed by HUD field office staff under Traditional Application Processing (TAP).
 The sponsor has a preapplication conference with the local HUD Multifamily Hub or Program Center to determine preliminary feasibility of the project.
 The sponsor must then submit a site appraisal and market analysis (SAMA) application (for new construction projects), or feasibility application (for substantial rehabilitation projects).
 Following HUD's issuance of a SAMA or feasibility letter, the sponsor submits a firm commitment application through a HUD-approved lender for processing.
 If the proposed project meets program requirements, the local Multifamily Hub or Program Center issues a commitment to the lender for mortgage insurance.

 The 221(d)(4) program is authorized by the National Housing Act (12 U.S.C.
 17151 (d)(4).
 Program regulations are found at 24 CFR 221, subparts C and D. Basic TAP program instructions are in HUD handbook 4560.01 - Mortgage Insurance for Multifamily Moderate Income Housing Projects available on HUDclips.
 Refer to the MAP web-site for guidelines and instructions, lender approval requirements, and MAP coordinators.
-The program is administered by the Office of Multifamily Housing Development.
+The program is administered by the Office of Multifamily Housing Programs, Office of Production, Program Administration Division.